 The Act streamlined the protection process by authorizing the president to create national monuments, “for the protection of objects of historic and scientific interest.”
 That definition is so vague that the Supreme Court later determined it meant whatever the president said.
 Using it to protect natural landscapes, not ancient relics or “antiquities” is the current controversy, but it isn’t new.
 Indeed, Roosevelt’s first national monument was not an ancient Indian ruin in the Southwest, but the natural rock formation, Devils Tower, in Wyoming.
 He eventually created six monuments at ancient historic sites, but also twelve others to preserve important scenic areas “of scientific interest,” including the Grand Canyon, Petrified Forest, and Natural Bridges.

 The law provides that the size of national monuments shall be limited to “the smallest area compatible with the proper care and management of the objects to be protected.”
 In floor debates, Lacey was asked how much land would be involved and he replied, “not very much.”
 Another congressman asked if it “would be anything like the forest-reserve bill, by which 70 or 80 million acres of land in the U.S. have been tied up?”
 Lacey responded, “Certainly not.”
 Famous last words.
 Today the 294 monuments designated by presidents using that authority total over 777 million acres.
 President Obama alone designated 34 monuments totaling over half a billion acres.
 President Carter walled off 56 million acres of Alaska using the same tool, resulting in an Act of Congress limiting the size of future monuments in that state.
-Similarly, Congress was so angry at FDR for making Jackson Hole a national monument it prohibited any future monuments there.
+Similarly, Congress was so angry at FDR for making Jackson Hole a national monument it prohibited any future monuments in Wyoming.
 No other limits have ever been set, and that is at the heart of today’s controversy.

 That’s because a new strategy emerged during the Clinton Administration that ignored the tradition of consensus among affected communities and local officials, and created national monuments over the objections of the people who lived there.
 The environmental industry discovered a powerful tool for blocking economic activity, an end-run around the democratic process requiring no public involvement, economic or environmental analysis, congressional debate, or approval.
 Their favorite presidents have used it with a vengeance.